 But hold on.
 Don’t just rush to hit the “import” button.
 The absolute first thing you need to do is clean up that file.
 Seriously, this step will save you from a massive headache down the road and keep your pristine CRM from turning into a digital junkyard.

 Open up Connections.csv in Excel or Google Sheets and get ready to do a little tidying.
-Look at the “Company” column—you’ll almost certainly find a mess.
+Look at the “Company” column.
+You’ll almost certainly find a mess.
 One person works at “Acme Corp,” another at “Acme Corporation,” and a third at “Acme.”
 Use the find-and-replace feature to make them all consistent.
 This ensures everyone from the same company actually ends up grouped together in your CRM.

 Preparing Your Data for Import